FEMR/femr/README.md

 ### Step 3: Setting up the DB
 1. Ensure Docker Desktop is running
 2. Open a terminal at the repository root
-3. Run `docker-compose up db` to bring up the database.
+3. Run `docker compose up db` to bring up the database.
 To stop the database use Ctrl+c

 ### Step 4: Configuring IntelliJ